 It would be nigh impossible to catch the following cycle’s egg this way, if you are wondering.
 Why?
 Even if intercourse was on CD 26 just before the period began, with a low probability 5-day survival you would still be looking at CD 5 for ovulation, which is very, very early, and questionably biologically possible.

-Both of the above situations have a low chance of pregnancy, so what has a high chance?
+Both of the above situations have a low chance of pregnancy, so what has a high chance of pregnancy?

 Ex/ 26 day cycle: fertile period from CD 9 to CD 19.
 Peak (ovulation) probable at CD 12-14